Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Street Arts Festival (June - July)

-This unique festival transforms the streets of Thessaloniki into an open-air artistic stage.
-The Street Arts Festival showcases dance, theater, music and visual art in unique locations around the city.
+This unique festival transforms the streets of Thessaloniki into an open-air art scene.
+The Street Arts Festival showcases dance, theater, music and visual arts in unique venues around the city.
 It’s an event that attracts artists from all over the world and offers an immersive experience for anyone who loves live art.

 Thessaloniki Music Festival (July - August)